 Once it is clear “what” is it that an accountant can do, then it’s important to identify if that particular accountant is the right fit for your business.
 Some accountants specialize in specific industries and company sizes, while others are generalists and take any client of any size or any industry.
 Usually the price and/or their capacity to provide deeply relevant advice to their customer will vary based on their areas of focus.

-“Mr. Potential Client, the average company with $1mm in annual revenues and around 10 employees, that requires all or most of the services named above, pays our firm $2,500 to $4,000 a month for a fixed engagement all inclusive of the services we can provide; and pay even more when they ask for a guaranteed outcome in return”
+“Mr. Potential Client, the average company we work with that has $3mm in annual revenues and around 10 employees, that requires all or most of the services named above, pays our firm $2,500 to $5,000 a month for a fixed engagement all inclusive of the services we can provide; and pay even more when they ask for a guaranteed outcome in return”

-This is why the company size, number of unique type of transactions, number of employees, industry, ownership/investor structure, complexity of business/transactions, growth rate, client expectations, and undertaken risk by becoming someone’s “accountant” all play a role in pricing our services; specially when the outcomes are well defined and/or explicitly guaranteed as part of the service.
+That being said, I could answer that the estimated costs to work with us is between $100 to $5,000 per month… This is why the company size, number of unique type of transactions, number of employees, industry, ownership/investor structure, complexity of business/transactions, growth rate, client expectations, and undertaken risk by becoming someone’s “accountant” all play a role in pricing our services; specially when the outcomes are well defined and/or explicitly guaranteed as part of the service.
+If the request is Training/Consulting, there are many factors as well that can affect the outcome.
 And since, this would obviously require a deep conversation.
-For this I like to charge a diagnoses fee of $375.
-This fee will include revising the circumstances that the potential client currently might have, what relevant work they have done internally, what collaboration might look tike if we move forward, and giving some general advice of how to move forward in the absence for having to hire us as your new accountant… If it is a good fit, our firm will issue a proposal with options on how we could work, and of course, the diagnostic fee is applicable to the project.
+For this I we simply need to charge a diagnosis fee of $375.

 I hope this information is relevant to you.
-And if you want me and/or my firm for $375 to determine if it makes sense for us to be come your new accountant.
-Here is my e-mail: firstname.lastname@example.org
+And if you want to hire my firm for $375 to determine if it makes sense for us to be come your new accountant or QuickBooks consultant.
+Here is my e-mail: email@example.com and lets start the conversation